 While the $65 to $150 or more per night for a beachfront campsite may seem extreme, this is one of those experiences that would make a great MasterCard ad.
 Camping on the ocean, $150.
 Experiencing gentle sea breezes, swaying palms, seagulls squawking overhead the sound of waves lapping at the sandy shore... priceless.

 A little less expensive, but still often worth the experience are the campgrounds located "near" the beach — often across the street from the beach.
 That means you usually have to walk several yards and sometimes cross a busy highway to get to the beach.
 Campgrounds located on Intracoastal waterways — bays and sounds — are an affordable alternative as well.

 Often camping experiences don't live up to expectations.
 While camping on a Florida beach sounds like a wonderful experience (and generally it is) there are situations that may not make it a pleasant experience for some.

-There is NO shade!
-They don't call this the Sunshine State for nothing.
-Expect there to be sun and expect it to be HOT.
+- There is No Shade: They don't call this the Sunshine State for nothing.
+Expect there to be sun and expect it to be hot.

-NO PETS are allowed on beachfront campsites.
-Campgrounds and campsites located on the land-side of the beach often are pet-friendly, so check with your campground when you make reservations.
+- No Pets Are Allowed: Campgrounds and campsites located on the land-side of the beach often are pet-friendly, so check with your campground when you make reservations.

-SAND is plentiful.
-Expect it in your rig or tent, expect it in your clothes and bed and maybe even your food.
+- Sand is Plentiful: Expect it in your rig or tent, expect it in your clothes and bed and maybe even your food.

 Obviously, if you're going to camp on or near the beach, you are expecting to visit the beach.
 These beach packing tips include items you should add to your camping checklist.
 Learn how to survive summer camping in Florida.
 You definitely need these tips on how to beat the Florida heat.
 Pay particular attention to packing your cooler and expect to use more ice than you ever have before!
 Bugs may be more plentiful near the beach.
 What's Bugging Florida will give you an insight as to what you might expect and some remedies.